toyoshim/iona-us/docs/troubleshoot_en.md

       Some system board has a compatibility issue, and works with one of these modes.
       You can flip the mode by making it power-on while pressing the TEST button.
    4. Other cases.
+      - Do you use a firmware version that supports your PCB version?
       - May be a compatibility issue for IONA-US and the arcade system board.
       - Try with the JVS signal level adjustment disabled in the option mode config.
       It may be resolved by a firmware update if you report the issue.